neutrinojs/neutrino/docs/packages/web/README.md

 ### Dev Server Proxy

-If your are integrating Neutrino into an existing app, you may want to set up a proxy for development.
-See Webpack's [`devServer.proxy`](https://webpack.js.org/configuration/dev-server/#devserver-proxy) for all available options.
+If you are handling requests with a server, you may want to set up a proxy for development.
+See webpack's [`devServer.proxy`](https://webpack.js.org/configuration/dev-server/#devserver-proxy) for all available options.

 Optionally, you may pass a url string (instead of an object) to `devServer.proxy`.
 This will proxy **all requests** through the given url, and set some sensible defaults.

 For example:

 ```js
 ['@neutrinojs/web', {
   devServer: {